The Dold-Kan Correspondence and Coalgebra Structures: Appendix on connected differential graded algebras

 \section{Appendix on connected differential graded algebras}

 In this appendix, we consider the category of connected differential graded algebras.
-This category is somehow dual to the category of connected differential graded coalgebra.
-We refer to \cite[Proposition 1.7]{GG99} for the precise statement.
-Its main interest here, is that a particular dual of its limits is used to construct colimits for the category \textbf{DGcoAlg}$_\mathrm{c}$.
+Its main interest here is that a particular dual of its limits is used to construct colimits for the category \textbf{DGcoAlg}$_\mathrm{c}$.